-College District to use and reproduce my name, media including publications, videography and a sent and authorize Grossmont-Cuyamaca Community biographical information and photograph in all forms of advertising materials.
+College District to use and reproduce my name, media including publications, videography and a ent and authorize Grossmont-Cuyamaca Community biographical information and photograph in all forms of idvertising materials.
 I will make no claim of any kind.
-I s a result of the use of my name, biographical information
+It is a result of the use of my name, biographical information

-Grossmont-Cuyamaca Community College Distriction n writing delivered to the Public Information Office of the ct.
-Any such revocation will apply only to materials to be ials already printed or otherwise created at the time of
+Grossmont-Cuyamaca Community College District writing delivered to the Public Information Office of the ct.
+Any such revocation will apply only to materials to be als already printed or otherwise created at the time of

-I hereby warrant that I am of legal age and have the right to contract in my own name.
+I hereby warrant that I am of legal age and have t he right to contract in my own name.

 Signature Date

 Print Name Student ID#

 Address

 City, State, Zip

 Phone